ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.md

 [TOC]

+## Q and A

+- Which teams have a client?
+  - Which teams are still looking?
+  - I have a lead on another client.
+- If anyone wants to change teams, who hasn't already contacted me, then send me an e-mail.

 ## Introduction

 In this session, we will review Object Oriented concepts for designing software solutions.
 I'm assuming that most of this is review from your C# or C++ programming classes.

 ## Frameworks, Libraries, and Custom Solutions

+First we're going to talk about frameworks and libraries because when we use those we get pre-fabricated OO designs.
+We don't have to do any design to use them.

 - What is a library?
 Give examples.

 - What is a framework?
 Give examples.

-- When do you need to write code that doesn't directly fit into your framework?
+- When do you need to write code that doesn't directly fit into your framework&mdash;code that requires you to do OO design?

 ## OOP Terminology